Sharia! What it is and what it is not?By Dr. Aslam Abdullah

 Sayyid Qutb in his Milestone writes: "By 'the Shari'ah of God' is meant everything legislated by God for ordering man's life; it includes the principles of belief, principles of administration and justice, principles of morality and human relationships, and principles of knowledge."

 The Shari'ah includes the Islamic beliefs and concepts and their implications concerning the attributes of God, the nature of life, what is apparent and what is hidden in it, the nature of man, and the interrelationships among these.
-Similarly, it includes political, social and economic affairs and their principles, with the intent that they reflect complete submission to God alone.
+Similarly, it includes political, social and economic affairs and their principles, with the intent, that they reflect complete submission to God alone.
 It also includes legal matters (this is what today is referred to as the 'Shari'ah', while the true meaning of the 'Shari'ah in Islam is entirely different).
-It deals with the morals, manners, values and standards of the society, according to which persons, actions and events are measured.
+It deals with the morals, manners, values, and standards of the society, according to which persons, actions and events are measured.
 It also deals with all aspects of knowledge and principles of art and science.
 In all these guidance from God is needed, just as it is needed in legal matters."

-Yusuf al-Qaradawi in The Lawful and the Unlawful in Islam writes, "Finally, when mankind had reached the stage of intellectual maturity and was ready to receive the last message from Allah Subhanahu wa Ta'ala, Islam came with its complete, comprehensive, and eternal Shari'ah (law) for the whole of mankind."
+Yusuf al-Qaradawi in The Lawful and the Unlawful in Islam writes, "Finally, when mankind had reached the stage of intellectual maturity and was ready to receive the last message from Allah Subhanahu

 Shariah in Secular Literature

-The New York based Council on Foreign Relations defines Shariah as a guide in all aspects of Muslim life including daily routines, familial and religious obligations, and financial dealings.
+The New York based Council on Foreign Relations defines Shariah as a guide in all aspects of Muslim life, including daily routines, familial and religious obligations, and financial dealings.
 It is derived primarily from the Qur'an and the Sunna--the sayings, practices, and teachings of the Prophet Mohammed.
 Precedents and analogy applied by Muslim scholars are used to address new issues.
 The consensus of the Muslim community also plays a role in defining this theological manual."

 "Shariah developed several hundred years after the Prophet Mohammed's death in 632 CE as the Islamic empire expanded to the edge of North Africa in the West and to China in the East.
-Since the Prophet Mohammed was considered the most pious of all believers, his life and ways became a model for all other Muslims and were collected by scholars into what is known as the hadith.
+Since the Prophet Mohammed was considered the most pious of all believers, his life and ways became a model for all other Muslims and were collected by scholars in what is known as the hadith.
 As each locality tried to reconcile local customs and Islam, hadith literature grew and developed into distinct schools of Islamic thought: the Sunni schools, Hanbali, Maliki, Shafi'i, Hanafi; and the Shiite school, Ja'fari.
 Named after the scholars that inspired them, they differ in the weight each applies to the sources from which Shariah is derived, the Qur'an, hadith, Islamic scholars, and consensus of the community.
 The Hanbali school, known for following the most Orthodox form of Islam, is embraced in Saudi Arabia and by the Taliban.
-The Hanafi school, known for being the most liberal and the most focused on reason and analogy, is dominant among Sunnis in Central Asia, Egypt, Pakistan, India, China, Turkey, the Balkans, and the Caucasus.
+The Hanafi school, known for being the most liberal and the most focused on reason and analogy is dominant among Sunnis in Central Asia, Egypt, Pakistan, India, China, Turkey, the Balkans, and the Caucasus.
 The Maliki school is dominant in North Africa and the Shafi'i school in Indonesia, Malaysia, Brunei Darussalam, and Yemen.
-Shia Muslims follow the Ja'fari school, most notably in Shia-dominant Iran.
+Shia Muslims follow the Ja'fari school, most notably in Shia-dominated Iran.
 The distinctions have more impact on the legal systems in each country, however, than on individual Muslims, as many do not adhere to one school in their personal lives."